BeamMW/docs-gitbook/mining/solo-mining-beam.md

 ./beam-node
 ```

-Leave the CMD terminal window open to keep the node running as you wait for the node to sync with the Beam network (this may take a few hours).&#x20;
+Leave the CMD terminal window open to keep the node running as you wait for the node to sync with the Beam network (this may take a few hours).

 After your node syncs with the network, open a separate CMD terminal (do not close node CMD terminal window), and enter the following command: